The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Church of Santa Maria of the Thorn, Pisa, Italy

-The heavily decorated exterior is a festival of artwork and sculptures (although most of the originals are housed in the nearby National Museum of San Matteo).
-The interior, which is seldom open (typically only for events and exhibitions), features a wooden ceiling.
+The heavily decorated exterior is a festival of artwork and sculptures (although most of the originals are in the nearby National Museum of San Matteo).
+The interior, which is seldom open (typically only for events and exhibitions), features an impressive wooden ceiling.

-Yet another Pisa Romanesque church, the San Paolo Church has a history that dates to the 9th century – although the building was renovated and enhanced throughout the centuries (including the addition of the fine façade).
-For a time, Saint Paolo served as the Pisa Cathedral.
+Yet another Pisa Romanesque church, San Paolo has a history that dates to the 9th century – although the building was renovated and enhanced throughout the centuries.
+For a time, Saint Paolo actually served as the Pisa Cathedral.

-One sight at the church that makes it a must do in Pisa is the Chapel of Sant’Agata.
-The brick chapel, which is located behind Saint Paolo Church, was constructed in the 12th century and miraculously survived a WWII bombing that destroyed the cloisters and other portions of the church.
+One sight that makes it a must do in Pisa is the Chapel of Sant’Agata.
+The brick chapel was constructed in the 12th century and miraculously survived a WWII bombing that destroyed the cloisters and other portions of the church.

 View of Tuttomondo Mural, Pisa, Italy

-After seeing the many ancient sights, one of the fun things to do in Pisa, Italy is to seek out Tuttomondo, a modern street art mural by American Keith Haring.
+After seeing the many ancient sights, one of the fun things to do in Pisa is to seek out Tuttomondo, a modern street art mural by American Keith Haring.

 The famous mural covers the entire back wall of the Sant’Antonio Abate Church.
 Haring painted the mural in 1989 with the theme of peace and harmony.
 Tuttomondo was one of the last public murals that he created before his death in 1990 and one of his most notable works.